tarwn/lessthandot-hugo/blogs/content/posts/2012-11-25-sql-advent-2012-here-is.md

   - tables

 ---
 I decided to do a SQL Advent series of posts this year as well, this year I will focus on best practices.
-In case you are interested in last year&#8217;s posts, all of them are listed here: [SQL Advent 2011 Recap][1]
+In case you are interested in last year's posts, all of them are listed here: [SQL Advent 2011 Recap][1]

 Here is what the 25 posts will look like, the order that the posts are listed is not the same that they will be posted, I will randomly pick and choose